dekoza/mtgpl/DTK.rst

 :mtgtip:`Swift Warkite<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/6/f62db9d7-3cc7-49cb-bffc-d2f9c286aa36.jpg?1562795750|https://scryfall.com/card/dtk/233/swift-warkite?utm_source=api>`
    Flying

-   When Swift Warkite enters the battlefield, you may put a creature card with converted mana cost 3 or less from your hand or graveyard onto the battlefield.
+   When Swift Warkite enters the battlefield, you may put a creature card with mana value 3 or less from your hand or graveyard onto the battlefield.
 That creature gains haste.
 Return it to your hand at the beginning of the next end step.

 :mtgtip:`Ancestral Statue<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/7/c7124a6f-b690-4326-93b5-036a8c520c1f.jpg?1562792909|https://scryfall.com/card/dtk/234/ancestral-statue?utm_source=api>`